reverbdotcom/reverb-magento/README.md

-# Reverb Magento Sample Integration
+# Reverb Magento Plugin

-This is a demo Magento application for integrating with Reverb's API.
-It is a functional way to sync your listing inventory with Reverb, but is under development.
+This is a Magento app for integrating with Reverb's API including product sync (magento->reverb) and order sync (reverb->magento).
+It is currently under heavy development.
+Please read this entire README prior to installing the application.

-Since there are many different magento versions and installations out there, we hope that by providing this sample integration, shops can customize it as needed.

 ## Installation: Part 1 - Install the App